Agro (puppet)

 Agro, as he appears in Agro's Cartoon Connection.

+Agro is an Australian puppet and media personality, created by Gary Rhodes in 1981.
+His best known and longest serving performer was entertainer Jamie Dunn, who voiced and operated the puppet from 1982 until his death in 2026.
+Dunn also voiced the character on radio.

-Agro is an Australian puppet and media personality, not owned although operated by comedian and voice artist Jamie Dunn.
-He was especially prominent on Australian television in the 1990s due to his co-hosting opposite Ann-Maree Biggar and Terasa Livingstone of Agro's Cartoon Connection, a children's program that was aired from 1990 to 1997 on weekday mornings on the Seven Network.
+Agro was especially prominent on Australian television in the 1990s due to Agro's Cartoon Connection, a children's program that aired from 1990 to 1997 on weekday mornings on the Seven Network.
+His co-hosts were Ann-Maree Biggar and Terasa Livingstone.

+Characteristics

+Description

+Although it is often joked that he is made from a bathmat (Agro frequently describes himself as a "talking bathmat"), the original Agro puppet was an altered vintage 1978 Fisher-Price puppet of Animal from The Muppet Show.
+Later, the producer of Agro's Cartoon Connection claimed that Agro had been "altered by the Red Cross", after Jim Henson's Muppets made a claim regarding copyright.
+The original Agro puppet was unusual in its construction; the puppeteer could open and close the mouth, and could also manipulate the eyebrows via a plastic lever in the head: this allowed Dunn to create a sexually-suggestive leering expression, which he often used.
+The eyes and limbs do not move.

+In 2001 Channel Seven enlisted puppeteer and puppet builder Warren Duxbury to rebuild Agro because the original Agro had deteriorated beyond repair.
+The new puppet was built for use on the short-lived revival of dating show Perfect Match that aired the following year.
+The nose of the new puppet was noticeably different from the old one.

 Name and personality

 The word "agro" (also spelled "aggro") is Australian slang for "aggression" or "aggravation".
 Agro is sometimes said to have the surname Vation, though the puppet is rarely credited with a surname.

 Agro's humour tends to be adult, with much sexual suggestion, cursing and uninhibited behaviour.
 He has often appeared with an innocent-acting female offsider, who is subjected to mocking and innuendo.
 His pre-taped performances in shows intended for a juvenile or family audience were vetted before broadcast, but in the adult-oriented shows (and in the Christmas tapes of Agro's Cartoon Connection) his largely uncensored antics were given full rein.
 Unlike many characters, particularly children's puppets, Agro often broke the fourth wall, making reference, for example, to the facts that he was a puppet, that his limbs did not move, and that a hand was up his back.

 Agro is a fan of the Australian rugby league footballer Wally Lewis, writing and singing many songs about him.
 He is a patron of the Shandar Smith Foundation, a charity for children with cancer.

-The Agro puppet eventually produced by Fisher-Price was unusual in its construction.
-The puppeteer could open and close the mouth, and could also manipulate the eyebrows via a plastic lever in the head.
-This allowed Dunn to create a sexually-suggestive leering expression, which he often used.
-The eyes and limbs do not move.
-In 2001 Channel Seven Productions enlisted puppeteer and puppet builder Warren Duxbury to rebuild Agro because the original Agro had deteriorated beyond repair.
-The new puppet was built for use on the short-lived revival of dating show Perfect Match that aired the following year.
-The nose of the new puppet was noticeably different from the old one.